-- 1. Check for any error beep from the motherboard speaker. - If there is no error beep, try to turn on the system without DIMM modules installed.
+- 1. Check for any error beeps from the motherboard speaker. - If there is no error beep, try to turn on the system without any DIMM module installed.
 If there is still no error beep, try to turn on the system again with only one processor installed in CPU Socket#1.
-If there is still no error beep, replace the motherboard. - If there are error beeps, clear the CMOS settings by unplugging the power cord and contacting both pads on the CMOS Clear Jumper (JBT1).
+If there is still no error beep, replace the motherboard - If there are error beeps, clear the CMOS setting by unplugging the power cord and contacting both pads on the CMOS Clear Jumper (JBT1).
 (Refer to Section 2-8 in Chapter 2.) - Remove all components from the motherboard, especially the DIMM modules.
-Make sure that system power is on, and memory error beeps are activated. - Turn on the system with only one DIMM module installed.
-If the system boots, check for bad DIMM modules or slots by following the Memory Errors Troubleshooting procedure in this Chapter.
+Make sure that the system's power is on, and memory error beeps are activated - Turn on the system with only one DIMM module installed.
+If the system boots, check for bad DIMM modules or slots by following the procedure of memoryerror troubleshooting in this chapter.